Ekitji/siem/README.md

       C:\ProgramData\Packages
       etc.

-Other ones that may need whitelisting, which may be common, is hardware related stuff that has randomized names..
+Other ones that may need whitelisting, which may be common, is hardware related drivers and similar stuff that has randomized names..

 ## Methodology
 Dont forget to query in the timespan of your "Log retention period".
-A good Methodology is to query in the beginning a short time frime which i progressivly increasing.
+A good Methodology is to query in the beginning a short time frame which is progressivly increasing.
 1) 1 day
 2) 1 week
 3) 2 weeks